nicolaka/ddc-aws/README.md

 - **DTRInstanceType**: AWS EC2 Instance Type for DTR Replicats Only.
 Minimum required is **m3.medium**
 - **UCPNodesInstanceType**: AWS EC2 Instance Type for UCP nodes
 - **ClusterSize**: Number of UCP nodes (3-64)
-- **License**: Docker Datacenter License in JSON format.
+- **License**: Docker Datacenter License (copy+past it in JSON format or URL to download it).
 You can easily get trial license [here](https://hub.docker.com/enterprise/trial/)

 **Key Functionalities**

-- Crease a New VPC, Private and Public Subnets in different AZs, ELBs, NAT Gateways, Internet Gateways, AutoScaling Groups- all based on AWS best practices
+- Create a New VPC, Private and Public Subnets in different AZs, ELBs, NAT Gateways, Internet Gateways, AutoScaling Groups- all based on AWS best practices
 - Creates an S3 bucket for DDC to be used for cert backup and DTR image storage ( requires additional configuration in DTR )
 - Deployes 3 UCP Controllers across multiple AZs  within your VPC
 - Creates a UCP ELB with preconfigured healthchecks